What Is The Ping Welsh Junior Tour?

 In the U14 categories parents/guardians are welcome to watch but must keep a reasonable distance away from play.
 They may ball spot or help in searching for a ball but other than that must not communicate with the player.

-In the U10 and U12 categories each parent/guardian will be responsible for keeping score for a player in their group (score cards will be swapped at the start of the round so no adult has the card for their own player).
+In the U12 category each parent/guardian will be responsible for keeping score for a player in their group (score cards will be swapped at the start of the round so no adult has the card for their own player).
 They must not give players any advice.

-In the U8 category as well as keeping score the parent/guardian may assist their player by pulling a trolley or carrying a bag and may give advice but must keep off the putting greens.
+In the U8 & U10 categories as well as keeping score the parent/guardian may assist their player by pulling a trolley or carrying a bag and may give advice.

 For more information about how you can help your children in their chosen sport please follow this link ‘supporting children in sport’.